pinple/copy2clipboard/README.md

 # copy2clipboard
-An Tampermonkey script, to add code copy function Stack Overflow, Github, zhihu and other web sites, **as long as the code is wrapped in the \<pre\> html tag**.
+A tampermonkey script, to add code copy function Stack Overflow, Github, zhihu and other web sites, **as long as the code is wrapped in the \<pre\> html tag**.

 ## Supported websites